Vacation Bible School

 VBS Certificates and Reports

-In order to easily edit these files, you must download and view them using Adobe Acrobat Reader (available here).
+To receive a VBS Certificate, churches must complete the requirements listed in the VBS Standard.
+Download, edit and print your own VBS Standard or VBS Advanced Standard certificate.
+Click the certificate you earned, enter your information, and print.
+If you need assistance, please contact Pam Jeffries at 1-800-736-6227 ext.
+337. In order to easily edit these files, you must download and view them using Adobe Acrobat Reader (available here).
 To download these files, right click on the links below and choose “Save As…”

-Submit your VBS Reports by using the preprinted personalized form mailed to your church, or click to download a blank form (VBS Report 2014).
+Note: Missouri Churches using curriculum other than LifeWay curriculum, will need to complete one more additional action than stated in the instructions on the VBS Standard since they cannot complete Action # V.1.
+Submit your VBS Reports by using the preprinted personalized form mailed to your church, or click to download a blank form (VBS Church Report 2018).
 All churches and missions should report their VBS regardless of the curriculum used.
 If your church did not offer VBS, please report zeros on the form.

-1. Your Association Office
+- Your Association Office

-2. Missouri Baptist Convention, Childhood Ministry Office, 400 E High Street, Jefferson City, MO 65101-3253
+- Missouri Baptist Convention, Technology Office, 400 E High Street, Jefferson City, MO 65101-3215

 - VBS Report Desk (MSN 177), LifeWay Christian Resources, One LifeWay Plaza, Nashville, TN 37234

 Fax Option: Complete the report and fax it to: (mail a copy to your associational office)

-2. LifeWay Christian Resources, 615-251-3937
+- LifeWay Christian Resources, 615-251-3937

 Click here to report your Associational VBS Clinic Final Report Online.